ShalokShalom/Tracy/README.md

   `should.equal`, one per pattern. `gleam test` is the acceptance criterion for each phase.
 Green tests mean the phase is complete.

-   `cmd/` The Go-side analysis code, for SSA, points-to, code generator, etc lives there.
+- `cmd/` The Go-side analysis code, for SSA, points-to, code generator, etc., lives there.

 ## Phases